3.2.2 Slurm Cluster User Manual

 # Replace the following lines with your real workload

-# For example to list the allocated hosts and sleep 3 minutes
+# list the allocated hosts

 srun -l hostname